rdquintas/sandbox/README.md

 - And another item

-⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅
+   To have a line break without a paragraph, you will need to use two trailing spaces